opendatatrentino/semtext/README.md

 **Features**:
   * dependency handling with Maven
   * has a liberal Apache 2.0 license
+  * provides a simple hierarchy of sentences and terms
+  * most datastructures are immutable
+  * allows attaching metadata to spans
   * well documented
   * supports Java 6+